bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 ## Risks related to soft-fork deployment

-A soft-fork is any change to bitcoin consensus rules that invalidates some set of previously valid transaction.
+A soft-fork is any change to Bitcoin consensus rules that invalidates some set of previously valid transaction.
 A poorly handled soft-fork can cause a number of problems in the Bitcoin ecosystem, and, because segwit makes the additional witness data critical to establishing Bitcoin's distributed consensus, a poorly handled upgrade could cause the system to fail in additional ways.
 The primary potential failure modes include:

  1. making it impossible for some Bitcoin holders to spend their money
  2. causing old nodes and upgraded nodes to have a different view of which unconfirmed transactions are valid and likely to be mined